Raphael-Gisler-AGI/ODataV4/docs/cap/remoteservice.md

 }
 ```

-Finally, we need to write our service and a custom handler.
+Finally, you need to write your service.
-In the custom handler, we must connect to our API and, in an **on** handler, run the requests on our API.

 ```javascript
 using {db} from '../db/schema';